Lens On, Hands On

-Seeing through an intersectional lens requires us to understand the experiences of women who face more than one form of unequal treatment and discrimination in their lives.
-These people are often up against a combination of oppressive systems and power structures, all working together to exclude or keep a person down.
+Seeing through an intersectional lens means understanding the experiences of women who face more than one form of unequal treatment and discrimination in their lives.
+These women are often up against a combination of oppressive systems and power structures, all working together to exclude or keep a person down.

-In the guide, Intersectionality is described as a thinking tool to examine how power dynamics and structural barriers impact women’s experiences with money.
+Intersectionality can be used as a thinking tool to examine how power dynamics and structural barriers impact women’s experiences with money.

-This resource is an output of the Women’s Financial Capabilities Project (WFCP), which aims to improve the financial capabilities and economic security of women across Victoria, with a particular focus on First Nations women, women from migrant, refugee, and asylum–seeker backgrounds and women with disabilities.
+This resource was created as part of the Women’s Financial Capabilities Project (WFCP), which aims to improve the financial capabilities and economic security of women across Victoria, with a particular focus on First Nations women, women from migrant, refugee, and asylum–seeker backgrounds and women with disabilities.

-The contents of this guide were led by a co-design process with women from these specific communities who, collectively, brought a range of experiences and expertise in financial capability and Intersectionality.
+This guide was co-designed with women from these communities who, together, brought a range of experiences and expertise.
 This guide is possible thanks to their generous contributions.